How to protect your dog from the harmful effect of steroids

 I declined the prescription and decided to write this blog instead because steroids are greatly overused and cause serious side-effects.

-On the surface, steroids can be seen as a miracle drug.
+On the surface, steroids can be seen as a miracle drug for your dog.
 When your dog is itchy and you give him/her only a few doses, the symptoms go away and the doctor is a hero!
 Except, in most chronic conditions, the problem comes back with a vengeance and the dose of steroids needs to be increased until they stop working all together or cause serious side effects.

 It is not a vicious cycle, but a vicious downward spiral.

-Steroids suppress inflammation and tissue swelling for a hearty price.
-I call them the “high--interest credit cards" of medicine because they suppress healthy immune response and healing.
+When you give your dog steroids, they suppress inflammation and tissue swelling for a hefty price.
+I call them the “high-interest credit cards" of medicine because they suppress healthy immune response and healing.
 This immune function inhibition also reduces the body's ability to fight off pathogens and infections.

 The body's adrenal glands release small amounts corticosteroids in threatening and challenging situations.
-However, my observation is that giving corticosteroid pills affects the body very differently.
-It makes any longterm recovery 10 times harder.
+However, my observation is that giving corticosteroids as drugs makes any longterm recovery 10 times harder.

-An analogy could be made with a vinyl record.
+A good analogy could be made with scratching a vinyl record.
 The record player plays it beautifully, but if it is scratched, the needle starts skipping and the same song section of the song plays over and over.

 When I graduated from vet school, we were trained to see symptoms as the main problem.
 Even the names of the meds confirm this.
-Anti-inflammatory, antacid, antibiotic...the list could go on.
+Anti-inflammatory, antacid, antibiotic...the list of "anti" drugs could go on.

-No one really taught us that that inflammation is a natural part of the acute healing process.
-It brings increased blood supply to tissues, it makes us slow down and rest, it helps activate the immune systems and allows the body to heal faster.
+We were not taught that inflammation is a natural part of the acute healing process, and that it brings increased blood supply to tissues, nudges us to slow down and rest, and activates the immune systems.
+In summary, acute (not chronic) inflammation helps the body to heal faster.

-I am not saying not to address inflammation, but it has to be done by working with the body and not against it.
+This is not to say we should not address inflammation in your dog, but I am suggesting that it must be done by working with the body and not against it.

 It can be seen as the "caring neighbour" that comes to wake you up if your house caught on fire.
-The steroids can be compared to someone who would tell you to go back to sleep while your house is burning down around you.
+The steroids can be compared to someone telling you to go back to sleep while your house is burning down around you.

-In other words, steroids are the sleeping pill for the immune system that is there to protect your dog.
+In other words, steroids are the sleeping pill for the immune system that should protect your dog from chronic disease, organ failure, and serious damage.

 The most common conditions that I see steroids being used for in dogs are skin and ear problems.